- Year 6 into 7, Entry 2018/19

 This is defined under section 14A of the Children Act 1989 as an order appointing one or more individuals to be a child’s special guardian (or special guardians).

-Church of England (or Churches in communion therewith)
+Church of England/Anglican Point (or Churches in Communion therewith)

 One point is awarded to applicants whose family's main place of worship is at a Church of England Church or Churches in Communion with the Church of England.
 Various pieces of legislation make reference to 'Churches in communion with the Church of England'.
 This term may be taken to include the following Churches, listed in Canon C8: Churches in Communion with the Church of England